DataExpert-io/data-engineer-handbook/bootcamp/materials/3-spark-fundamentals/README.md

-# Week 6 Infrastructure Track Spark Training
+# Week 3 Spark Fundamentals training

-## Usage
+## Unit Testing PySpark Course Getting Started

+You need to install the required dependencies in `requirements.txt`

+Running `pip install -r requirements.txt` will install them.

+Running pytest is easy.
+You just need to run `pytest` and you're good to go!

+## Spark Fundamentals and Advanced Spark Setup

-To launch the spark and iceberg docker containers, run:
+To launch the Spark and Iceberg Docker containers, run:

 ```bash
 make up
 ```

+Or `docker compose up` if you're on Windows!

 Then, you should be able to access a Jupyter notebook at `localhost:8888`.